requireio/aperture/README.md

   aperture <command> [options]

 Commands:
-  link    Sets up the local links in the target directory. list    Lists the modules configured to be linked. bulk    Runs a shell command from each linked module.
+  init    links, installs and purges your dependencies for fresh projects link    Sets up the local links in the target directory. list    Lists the modules configured to be linked. bulk    Runs a shell command from each linked module.